DFE-Digital/bat-design-history/app/posts/find-teacher-training/2023-01-20-redesigning-the-content-in-the-international-candidates-section-and-improving-visa-information.md

 ## Further considerations

-We will continue to review this section in line with any policy changes
+We will continue to review this section in line with any policy changes.